-5. Not inappropriate development
+6. Not inappropriate development

-- 5.1 Whilst most development is considered inappropriate in the Green Belt and will need to demonstrate 'very special circumstances', the NPPF contains a list of exceptions at paragraphs 149 and 150.
+- 6.1 Whilst most development is considered inappropriate in the Green Belt and will need to demonstrate 'very special circumstances', the NPPF contains a list of exceptions at paragraphs 149 and 150.
 To be considered 'not inappropriate' a proposal needs to satisfy at least one of the exceptions.
 It is worth noting that the exceptions are not mutually exclusive, and a proposal is capable of falling within two exceptions.
 For example, an extension to an agricultural building that did not result in disproportionate additions over and above the size of the original building would fall within both NPPF para 149(a) and (c).
 Equally a proposal may fall into one exception and be contrary to another.
-For example, an extension to an agricultural building did result in disproportionate additions over and above the size of the size of the original building would fall within NPPF para 149(a) but be contrary to (c).
+For example, an extension to an agricultural building which did result in disproportionate additions over and above the size of the original building would fall within NPPF para 149(a) but be contrary to (c).
 It would therefore still be considered not inappropriate development.
-Applicants are expected to clearly identify which exception they consider their proposal falls within as part of their planning application submission. - 5.2 Following the Lee Valley judgement2 it is important to note that once a particular development is found to be, in principle, not inappropriate, the question of the impact of the building on openness is no longer an issue unless it is qualified as such in the NPPF.
+Applicants are expected to clearly identify which exception(s) they consider their proposal falls within as part of their planning application submission. - 6.2 Following the Lee Valley judgement it is important to note that once a particular development is found to be, in principle, not inappropriate, the question of the impact of the building on openness is no longer an issue unless it is qualified as such in the NPPF.
 This further consideration of the impact on openness is therefore limited to those exceptions listed in paragraphs 149(b), 149(g) and 150.
 For all the other exceptions listed, the consequential impact of the development on the openness of the Green Belt is not relevant.
-However, these proposals will still need to be assessed against other policies in the NPPF, and in the development plan, including policies such as the visual impact of the proposal on landscape character. - 5.3 The remainder of this section will provide additional guidance and clarity in relation to the Council's approach in assessing each of the exceptions listed in paragraphs 149 and 150 of the NPPF.
-Any development proposals that do not meet the strict criteria of these exceptions will be considered to be inappropriate development and planning permission will not be granted unless very special circumstances can be demonstrated. - 5.4 The Council will not accept the position that a development proposal should be considered not inappropriate development simply because it is well designed or results in no other harm.
-Equally, simply because a development proposal is considered to be not inappropriate in Green Belt terms does not mean that it will automatically be approved.
-It still needs to meet all other policies, including those on good design.
+However, these proposals will still need to be assessed against other policies in the NPPF, and in the development plan, including policies such as the visual impact of the proposal on landscape character.